Celts to the Creche: Day 8

 The sacristy at Bobbio possesses some of Columbanus’ relics.
 These relics include a portion of his skull, his knife, wooden cup, bell, and an ancient water vessel formerly containing sacred relics and said to have been given to him by Pope Gregory I.

 Influence: Columbanus’ Celtic love of nature and God’s creation influenced St. Francis who lived for awhile at Bobbio Monastery.
 As Columbanus walked in the woods, it was not uncommon for birds to land on his shoulders to be caressed, or for squirrels to run down from the trees and nestle in the folds of his cowl.
+He is often shown with a bear because of two stories.
+One is that the monks at Luxueil Abbey found themselves shorthanded at planting time.
+Columbanus went into the woods, rounded up a bear, and yoked him to the plough.
+Another time later in his life, Columbanus wanted a quiet hermitage away from everything.
+He found a nice den in a mountain but discovered it had a bear in it, so her persuaded the bear to leave and let him have it.

 Only three years after Columbanus died on November 21, 615, one of the monks of Bobbio, Jonas wrote the Life of Columbanus revealing that he was a scholar, poet, and a mystic.
 He founded or influenced the establishment of sixty monasteries in Ireland and Western Europe.
 His Rule of Columbanus was the rule that many Irish and European monasteries followed for many years that was later moderated by the less severe Rule of Benedict.